openbridge/chatlytics/README.md

 ### Step 3: Ask Fetch To Run Queries For You

-Once you have connected Chatlytics to yoru database, you can interact with Fetch by sending commands to the linked Slack account.
+Once you have connected Chatlytics to your database, you can interact with Fetch by sending commands to the linked Slack account.

 You'll find a guide to these commands at [https://www.chatlytics.co/guide.html](https://www.chatlytics.co/guide.html).
 Just select a command in the dropdown to see what fetch will do with it and get additional tips.